krinajoshi/ai_interview/README.md

 - **Speech-to-Text**: Automatic transcription of audio/video recordings for analysis
 - **Sentiment Analysis**: Get insights into your communication style and tone
 - **Performance Metrics**: Track your scores and improvement areas
+- **AI-Powered Question Generation**: Generate dynamic interview questions using the Hugging Face API based on job titles and descriptions.

 ## Tech Stack